Skip to content

 Is the advice on the forum from medical professionals?

 Generally no, the forum is peer-led by members sharing personal experiences although from time to time there maybe input from medical professionals.
-However, we do not vouch for any members credentials and the Forum is not a substitute for professional medical advice — always consult your GP or a qualified expert for health decisions.
+However, Dementia Hub does not vouch for any members' credentials, their opinions or their recommendations, the Forum is not a substitute for professional medical advice — always consult your GP or a qualified expert for health decisions.

 What types of dementia does the site cover?